avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ### Reference Architecture

 Each `ACP99Manager` contract will be associated with one "security module" that must implement the `IACP99SecurityModule` interface and is the only contract allowed to call the `ACP99Manager` functions related to validator set changes (`initiateValidatorRegistration`, and `initiateValidatorWeightUpdate`).
 Everytime a validator is added/removed or a weight change is initiated, the `ACP99Manager` will in turn call the corresponding function of the "security module" (`handleValidatorRegistration` or `handleValidatorWeightChange`).
-We recommand that the "security module" reference an immutable `ACP99Manager` contract address for security reasons.
+We recommend that the "security module" reference an immutable `ACP99Manager` contract address for security reasons.

 It is up to the "security module" to decide what action to take when a validator is added/removed or a weight change is confirmed by the P-Chain.
 Such actions could be starting the withdrawal period and allocating rewards in a PoS Subnet.